 Mississippi Gulf Coast

 Our authentic character, historic buildings, and friendly folks are just a few of the reasons why Budget Travel Magazine named us one of the "Coolest Small Towns in America" in April 2013.
 And Coastal Living Magazine named Bay St. Louis one of the top ten small beach towns in the country in 2010!
 Explore Old Town using the menu above - or check out quick links to individual merchants below.
 Come play for a day, you may want to stay!

-June Hot Spots stay "Hot" all month!
+stays "Hot" all month!

 Located in a quaint historic cottage, That Souvenir Place at 207 Main Street is built on an Old Town business legacy.

 Owner Tina Aime Falgout was born and raised in Bay St. Louis and is following in the footsteps of relatives who owned and operated Bobby Ann Bakery, a local favorite for decades in the 1900’s.